myapos/Greek2Greenglish/README.md

 Greek2Greenglish
 ================

 This application is for refactoring text files from Greek language to greenglish.
-The program is written in Java language and is in the form of executable jar.
+Possible use cases could be in subtitle editing, in text entry between cross-platform applications etc. The program is written in Java language and is in the form of executable jar.
 You can download either jar file or source code.

 Instructions